Armando Picchi: Coaching career and death

 After his playing career was over, Picchi pursued a coaching career in 1969; he went on to coach Varese, Livorno and then Juventus, until 16 February 1971, when he was hospitalised because of cancer, which ended his coaching career prematurely.
-He died three months later, at the age of 35, due a tumour in his sixth left rib.
+He died three months later, at the age of 35, due to a tumour in his sixth left rib.

 Legacy

 After his death in 1971, a memorial tournament, Memorial Armando Picchi, was played in his honour.
 On 21 October of the same year, the football club Armando Picchi Calcio was founded in his memory.
 As of 1990, the football stadium of Livorno, his hometown club, is named after him.